MehmetZorlu07/remote-mentoring/wiki/status-reports.md

 ## Status Report of Week 4
 I couldn't achieve all of my goals this week.
 However, I have managed to create a server and connect it to the front-end which allows a user to login.
 An initial about us page is also created just to fill in the blanks.
 My aim is to create a database and connect it to the server before the meeting.

+## Status Report of Week 5
+The automatic navigation problem when the sign-in and register buttons were clicked is fixed.
+Sign-out feature is now added to the application.
+I have started working on the "projects" part of the application which is a bit challenging.
+A database table for the project is created, the initial frontend components are also made but server needs to connect to the frontend which I aim to do it tomorrow before the meeting.